Boquete, Chiriquí: Immigrant community

 There is a large community of immigrants in Boquete.
 According to La Contraloria General de la Nacion, the government institution in charge of the census, there are over 3,000 foreigners permanently living in Boquete, from over 30 different countries.

-Although Americans and Canadians comprise the majority of the foreign community, there is also a large group of immigrants from Colombia and Venezuela, and the third-largest group of immigrants is from the European countries.
+Although Americans and Canadians comprise the majority, there is also a large group of immigrants from Colombia and Venezuela, and the third-largest group of immigrants is from the European countries.

 This increase in immigrants has stimulated the growth of new industries and business, owned both by locals and foreigners.
 The most relevant industry is the hotel industry; there are currently over 50 accommodations in Boquete, ranging from 5 star resorts to backpacker's motels.

 Along with hotels, many new restaurants have opened in Boquete.

 Disappearance of Kris Kremers and Lisanne Froon

 Kris Kremers and Lisanne Froon were Dutch students who disappeared on 1 April 2014, while hiking in the vicinity of Boquete.
 After an extensive search, portions of their bodies were found a few months later.
 Their cause of death could not be determined definitively, but Dutch authorities working with forensic and search-rescue investigators thought it likely the students had accidentally fallen from a cliff after becoming lost.
 The circumstances and aftermath of their disappearance have resulted in much speculation about the cause of death, including the death of Leonardo Arturo Gonzalez Mastinu, the taxi driver who brought Kris and Lisanne to the Pianista trail on the morning of 1 April.
 Foul play could not be entirely ruled out and Panamanian officials came under fire for allegedly mishandling the disappearance and aftermath.